ALDACTONE- spironolactone tablet, film coated

 Edema during pregnancy may arise from pathologic causes or from the physiologic and mechanical consequences of pregnancy.

 ALDACTONE is indicated in pregnancy when edema is due to pathologic causes just as it is in the absence of pregnancy (however, see Precautions: Pregnancy).
 Dependent edema in pregnancy, resulting from restriction of venous return by the expanded uterus, is properly treated through elevation of the lower extremities and use of support hose; use of diuretics to lower intravascular volume in this case is unsupported and unnecessary.
 There is hypervolemia during normal pregnancy which is not harmful to either the fetus or the mother (in the absence of cardiovascular disease), but which is associated with edema, including generalized edema, in the majority of pregnant women.
 If this edema produces discomfort, increased recumbency will often provide relief.
 In rare instances, this edema may cause extreme discomfort that is not relieved by rest.
 In these cases, a short course of diuretics may provide relief and may be appropriate.

-ALDACTONE is contraindicated for patients with anuria, acute renal insufficiency, significant impairment of renal excretory function, hyperkalemia, Addison's disease or other conditions associated with hyperkalemia, and with concomitant use of eplerenone.
+ALDACTONE is contraindicated for patients with anuria, acute renal insufficiency, significant impairment of renal excretory function, hyperkalemia, Addison's disease, and with concomitant use of eplerenone.